Erictimami/EcommerceWebsite/README.md

 # EcommerceWebsite
 Ecommerce website using Spring as server, MySQL and Java.
-This ecommerce allow vendors selling items and Users buying them.
+This ecommerce allows vendors selling items and Users buying them.
 It's complex to build a website in Java specially the ecommerce site.

 Technical skills used: Responsive web design, Spring tool suite, sping Data, spring security